Technology · Operations & Throughput

 Build internally or work with us

-The strongest pattern we see in saas is blended: we design and launch the first production workflow, your internal team owns data access, security review, and stakeholder alignment.
+The strongest pattern we see in SaaS is blended: we design and launch the first production workflow, your internal team owns data access, security review, and stakeholder alignment.
 Over 6-12 months, your team takes over Run while we move to the next workflow.
 The exit plan is part of the Statement of Work.

 What to ask us before signing